-LM8938 Modernist Auto/Biography
+LM8938 Modernism and Auto/Biography

-This course examines the genre of literary biography within the context of Modernist aesthetics and culture.
-Experimentations with the genre earned for it the label "the new biography," announcing its rupture from the Victorian past and heralding its status as a uniquely modern phenomenon.
-Readings may include Gosse's Father and Son, Freud's "Leonardo da Vinci and a Memory of His Childhood," Strachey's Eminent Victorians, Woolf's Orlando and Flush, Stein's Autobiography of Alice B. Toklas, and Symons' Quest for Corvo.
-1 Credit
+This course examines auto/biography within the context of Modernist aesthetics and culture.
+Specifically, it explores how life writers drew on advancements in psychology, registered shifts in assumptions about gender and sexuality, and experimented with literary form to offer new ways for conceiving of and depicting the human subject.
+In so doing they heralded a uniquely modernist tradition of life writing.
+Readings may include Gosse's Father and Son, Brittain's Testament of Youth, Freud's "Leonardo da Vinci and a Memory of His Childhood," Strachey's Eminent Victorians, Woolf's Moments of Being, Stein's Autobiography of Alice B. Toklas, and Symons' The Quest for Corvo: An Experiment in Biography.1 Credit